London Institute for Healthcare Engineering logoLondon Institute for Healthcare Engineering logo

 By participating in the MedTech Venture Builder your venture will:

-3. Have systematically advanced towards being a compliant, seed-ready healthcare venture
+• Have systematically advanced towards being a compliant, investment-ready healthcare venture

-5. Construct regulatory plan and critical documentation from a Quality Management System
+• Have completed a regulatory plan and critical documentation under a Quality Management System

 Eligibility